Thanhdeptr/iperf3_exporter_mutex/README.md

 - **Global Lock**: Only one iPerf3 test runs at a time across all requests
 - **Queue Management**: Subsequent requests wait for the current test to complete
-- **Timeout Protection**: Requests timeout after 120 seconds to prevent deadlocks
+- **Timeout Protection**: Requests timeout after 500 seconds to prevent deadlocks
 - **Lock Status Endpoint**: Monitor lock status via `/lock-status` endpoint

+## Retry Logic

+The exporter now includes intelligent retry mechanism to handle temporary network issues and improve test reliability:

+- **Automatic Retry**: Up to 3 retry attempts for recoverable errors
+- **Smart Error Detection**: Retries on "Connection refused", "server busy", and "Connection reset by peer"
+- **Configurable Delay**: 3-second delay between retry attempts
+- **Context Awareness**: Respects timeout and cancellation from Prometheus
+- **Enhanced Logging**: Detailed error reporting with iPerf3 output for debugging

 The iPerf3 exporter allows iPerf3 probing of endpoints for Prometheus monitoring, enabling you to measure network performance metrics like bandwidth, jitter, and packet loss.